Should You Hire A Property Manager Or Self-Manage Your Properties?

 Pros

 There are many benefits to self-managing your property.
 Firstly, there is no better way to become familiar with an industry and a job than jumping in headfirst.
-Owning and managing property means you will need to quickly become familiar with the ins and outs of the industry, from laws and regulations to tenant management idiosyncracies.
+Owning and managing property means you will need to quickly become familiar with the ins and outs of the industry, from laws and regulations to tenant management idiosyncrasies.

 Secondly, you remove the risk of miscommunications that can happen if you have a property manager playing middleman to your tenant communications.
 By dealing with tenants directly you’ll get a better sense of what they are like and you’ll be able to offer better service to improve tenant retention.